dxxzero/rusty_drivers/README.md

 ```

 # Example
-Since the executable does not register a server to exploit the driver, this needs to be done manually:
+Since the executable does not register a service to exploit the driver, this needs to be done manually:
 ```
 sc create Test123 binpath= c:\test\<DRIVER>.sys type= kernel start= auto
 ```